 These methodologies, technologies and content are designed to help a member firm’s partners and staff perform their work more consistently, and support their compliance with the way PwC does business.

 Each PwC firm is responsible for monitoring the effectiveness of its own quality control systems.
 This includes performing a self-assessment of its systems and procedures and carrying out, or arranging to have carried out on its behalf, an independent review.

 In addition, the network monitors PwC firms’ compliance.
 This includes monitoring not only whether each PwC firm conducts objective quality control reviews of all of its services, but also includes consideration of a member firm’s processes to identify and respond to significant risks.

 In accordance with applicable regulatory requirements, each firm may also be reviewed periodically, in some cases annually, by national and international regulators and/or professional bodies.

-For Assurance work, there is a specific quality review programme based on relevant professional standards relating to quality controls including International Standard on Quality Control 1: ‘Quality Control for Firms that Perform Audits and Reviews of Historical Financial Information, and Other Assurance and Related Services Engagements’ (‘ISQC1’) and where applicable the PCAOB Quality Control Standards.
+For Assurance work, there is a specific quality review programme based on relevant professional standards relating to quality controls including International Standard on Quality Control 1: ‘Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements’ (‘ISQC1’) and where applicable, the PCAOB Quality Control Standards.